laktek/punch/README.md

 # Punch
 ## A Fun and Easy Way to Build Modern Websites

-Punch is a framework designed to cater the modern web development needs.
-It doesn't matter whether you are a novice developer prototyping a hobby project or an seasoned designer creating a complex web architecture, Punch can make your workflow more productive and joyful.
+Punch is a web publishing framework created to cater the modern requirements.
+It's simple, intuitive and pleasure to use for both designers and developers.

 ### With Punch you can...